vita-epfl/pose-action-recognition/README.md

 - `--task_name` specifies a name for this task, which will be used to name the saved model if you use `--save_model`

 - `--normalize` will transform a relative coordinate `(x,y)` to `(x/w, y/h)`, where `w` and `h` are width and height of the corresponding bonding box from OpenPifPaf.
 Although normalization doesn't significantly improve performance on TITAN, it helps generalize into other datasets.
-Thanks to Lorenzo Bertoni (@bertoni9) for this obervation .
+Thanks to Lorenzo Bertoni (@bertoni9) for this obervation.

 To use the temporal model, you can set `--model_type sequence`, and maybe you will need to adjust the number of epochs, batch size and learning rate.
-To use pifpaf track ID instead of ground truth track ID, you can use `--track_method pifpaf` .
+To use pifpaf track ID instead of ground truth track ID, you can use `--track_method pifpaf`.

 ```bash